Third Mithridatic War: Amisus

 With Mithridates out of his reach Lucullus set about consolidating his hold on Pontus.
 Amisus, an important Greek city in Pontus, was still holding out against Murena whom Lucullus had put in charge of the siege.
 Mithridates had sent the Greek Callimachus, a master of siege warfare, to Amisus to help with its defence.
 Callimachus created a number of mechanical defensive devices which gave the Romans a lot of hardships.
 Lucullus took over from Murena and proved his tactical genius once again by launching an attack at precisely the right time (when Callimachus let his defenders take a rest) and took Amisus, but not without regret; his soldiers ransacked the city and turned it into a ruin.
-Lucullus, a great admirer of Greek culture, lamented that Sulla had been blessed because he was able to save Athens, while the gods had ordained the faith of Lucius Mummius Achaicus, the destroyer of Corinth, for him.
+Lucullus, a great admirer of Greek culture, lamented that Sulla had been blessed because he was able to save Athens, while the gods had ordained the fate of Lucius Mummius Achaicus, the destroyer of Corinth, for him.